 What type of paper is it?

-Your assignment prompt should also include an explanation of the type of paper you are writing.
+Your assignment prompt should include an explanation of the type of paper you are writing.
 There are many different types of papers, but those most commonly written in a college course include:

 What types of sources do you need and how many do you need of each?